sandhyaparna/Data-Science/Statistics/Hypothesis Testing.md

 One independent, categorical variable that has two levels/groups & One continuous dependent variable. <br/>
 The independent t-test, also called the two sample t-test, independent-samples t-test or student's t-test, is an inferential statistical test that determines whether there is a statistically significant difference between the means in two unrelated groups. <br/>
 ##### Assumptions
-* The dependent is approximately normally distributed within each group
+* The dependent var is approximately normally distributed within each group
   * Mann-Whitney U Test doesn't require Normality assumption
 * Homogeneity of variances - The variances of the two groups you are measuring are equal in the population - Levene’s test for homogeneity
   * Adjustment to degrees of freedom using the Welch-Satterthwaite method, Welch t Test statistic
 * Independence of observations - No relationship between observations in each group or between the groups themselves
 * No outliers - BoxPlot

+### ANOVA
+Analysis of variance (ANOVA) is a statistical procedure used to compare the mean values on some variable between two or more independent groups.
+Uses F-statistic.
+##### Assumptions
+* The dependent variable must be continuous (interval/ratio).
+* The observations are independent of one another.
+* Each group sample is drawn from a normally distributed population
+* All populations have a common variance
+* Size of eachgroup is >20

 ### Pearson Correlation
 Measures the strength & direction of LINEAR relationship between 2 variables